genemasaka/React-Components/code/README.md

 #Code for React-Component

-This directory contains the React App which renders a home page that has simple content within it The app utilizes Bootstrap CSS to style the componets
+This directory contains the React App which renders a simple UI that displays a card with informantion on the benefits of components in ReactJS
+The app utilizes Bootstrap CSS to style the componets